A-Renu/Efficient-Exponentiation/README.md

 # Power-function
-Implementation of power function for Interger bases and Integer powers
+Implementation of power function for Interger bases, Integer powers and Integer bases, Real powers